Greek junta trials: Trial of the Polytechnic

 Pattakos testified that he called Ioannidis to his office in September 1973 because of rumours that he was planning the overthrow of the Papadopoulos regime.
-Ioannidis denied the rumours and actually reassured Pattakos, on his "military honour", that he was a supporter of the Constitution and of Papadopoulos' reforms.
+Ioannidis denied the rumours and actually reassured Pattakos, on his "military honour", that he was a supporter of the constitution and of Papadopoulos' reforms.
 Pattakos also mentioned that he knew very well that in the afternoon of 24 November 1973 Ioannidis had been called by Papadopoulos himself and, with Makarezos present, he again vehemently denied any rumours about planning a coup.
-Pattakos added that a few hours after that meeting, around 3:30 a.m. the next day, the tanks appeared in the streets of Athens and Phaedon Gizikis was sworn early that morning as figurehead President of the Republic.
+Pattakos added that a few hours after that meeting, around 3:30 a.m. the next day, the tanks appeared in the streets of Athens and Phaedon Gizikis was sworn in early that morning as figurehead president of the republic.

-On the second day of the trial, Papadopoulos' defence lawyers Karagiannopoulos, Papaspyrou and Steiropoulos raised the objection that the court did not have jurisdictional authority over their client regarding the events of the Polytechnic, because he had Presidential immunity as President of Greece during the time of the events and demanded an immediate ruling from the court.
-The court went immediately in recess for further deliberations.
-Once the proceedings resumed the Court announced its decision.
-The court found that Papadopoulos was not immune from prosecution as President of the Republic at the time of the events because the 21 April 1967 coup initiated violence against the Greek State and usurped the power and legal authority of the people and therefore all subsequent governments of the junta were deemed by the court to be products of violence.
-Consequently, the Court found that Papadopoulos was not a legitimate President of the Republic at the time, and as such not immune from prosecution.
+On the second day of the trial, Papadopoulos' defence lawyers Karagiannopoulos, Papaspyrou and Steiropoulos raised the objection that the court did not have jurisdictional authority over their client regarding the events of the Polytechnic, because he had Presidential immunity as President of Greece during the time of the events.
+They demanded an immediate ruling from the court.
+The court went immediately to recess for further deliberations.
+Once the proceedings resumed the Court announced it found Papadopoulos was not immune from prosecution, as president of the republic at the time of the events, because the 21 April 1967 coup initiated violence against the Greek State and usurped the power and legal authority of the people.
+Therefore all subsequent governments of the junta were deemed by the court to be products of violence.
+Consequently, the Court found that Papadopoulos was not a legitimate president of the republic at the time, and as such not immune from prosecution.

 The full, unanimous, decision of the Court, rejecting Papadopoulos' motion for immunity, stated the following: